rritec/Cloud-Data-Engineering/03-Azure-Data-Factory(ADF)/ADF09_Pipenine from Blob to Azure Sql Database.md

 4. click on debug and understand the error, you are not able to figure it out which column and which row is probelmatic
 5. now you understand the importance of info level log
 6. let us enable it
-7. go to sopy activity settings and enable log and select options as shown below
+7. go to copy activity settings and enable log and select options as shown below
 ![image](https://github.com/rritec/Cloud-Data-Engineering/assets/20516321/e36f52cb-49ae-4135-aa50-05ad2ee6b8c0)

 8. Click on debug
-9. go to storage account and observe logfile
+9. Go to storage account and observe logfile
 10. fix the problem by running below sql
 ``` sql
 drop table [dbo].[tgt_emp10];